ktfleming/rhc/README.md

 method = "GET"
 ```

-Then try running `rhc -f ~/rhc/definitions/test.toml`. rhc will send a GET request to `https://httpbin.org/get`, and you should see the response, including the status code, headers, and body printed to stdout.
+Then try running `rhc ~/rhc/definitions/test.toml`. rhc will send a GET request to `https://httpbin.org/get`, and you should see the response, including the status code, headers, and body printed to stdout.

 #### Request
 The `request` table in the request definition file species the method and URL to use.
 Both are required.